zephyrproject-rtos/zephyr/boards/x86/gpmrb/doc/index.rst

    Hello World! gpmrb

-Congratulations!
-You are running Zephyr on your Gordon Peak MRB!
+You are running a Zephyr application on your Gordon Peak MRB.